tfpf/hash-drbg/README.md

 pip install .
 ```

-This does not currently work on Windows because of issues with MSYS2.
+This does not currently work on MSYS2.